-Your best option to preserve meat in the long run will be smoking, although you do not actually need to build a smokehouse, my personal recommendation is to get a charcoal meat smoker as it is fairly small, doesn’t need any electricity, and is extremely easy to use Click here to check it out on Amazon.com
+Your best option to preserve meat, in the long run, will be smoking, although you do not actually need to build a smokehouse, my personal recommendation is to get a charcoal meat smoker as it is fairly small, doesn’t need any electricity, and is extremely easy to use Click here to check it out on Amazon.com

 Preserving meat will probably be your number one priority when it comes to food.
 Although a lot of people think that they could easily hunt and fish in an SHTF situation, but few consider how will they actually preserve the meat.
-There is simply no point in hunting wild game if you do not have the means to preserve meat, at that point you are just going to eat as much as you can and let the rest of the animal to rot away.
+There is simply no point in hunting wild game if you do not have the means to preserve meat, at that point you are just going to eat as much as you can and let the rest of the animal rot away.

-During an SHTF situation if you manage to down a large animal than this could provide food for your entire family for several weeks, provided that you know how to preserve meat.
+During an SHTF situation if you manage to down a large animal then this could provide food for your entire family for several weeks, provided that you know how to preserve meat.
 Humanity has been preserving meat in one form or another for centuries if not millennia.
-The problem nowadays is that most people do not know what their options are when it comes to preserving the meat, especially for longer periods of time.
+The problem nowadays is that most people do not know what their options are when it comes to preserving meat, especially for longer periods of time.